Antishman/delivery-bot/README.md

 ## Features

-- **User Interaction**: Engages users with prompts to collect essential information.
+- User Interaction: Engages users with prompts to collect essential information.
-- **Data Collection**: Gathers name, location, date, and phone number from users.
+- Data Collection: Gathers name, location, date, and phone number from users.
-- **Data Storage**: Saves user inputs in a CSV file for easy access and management.
+- Data Storage: Saves user inputs in a CSV file for easy access and management.
-- **Admin Access**: Allows the creator to retrieve all collected data via a secure command.
+- Admin Access: Allows the creator to retrieve all collected data via a secure command.
-- **Informative Description**: Provides users with a brief description of the bot's purpose upon initiation.
+- Informative Description: Provides users with a brief description of the bot's purpose upon initiation.

 ## Getting Started